 Fremantle Shipwrecks Museum

 An elderly gentleman with whom we spoke before instructed us to visit the Shipwrecks Museum located a few hundred meters away.
-In the Shipwrecks Museum there are artefacts from ships sunk in Western Australia.
-They also have Batavia replica that we already knew from our Geraldton visit.
+In the Shipwrecks Museum, there are artefacts from ships sunk in Western Australia.
+They also have a Batavia replica that we already knew from our Geraldton visit.

 The Shipwrecks Museum building looked great from the outside, but what we saw inside exceeded our expectations.

 In a huge hall, a fragment of the lower part of Batavia has been assembled from original, old wood connected with old black nails and sealed with goat hair pressed between the boards.

 The Batavia replica was really impressive.
 We have already seen the Batavia exhibition back in Geraldton, and now together with other stories from different shipwrecks, we could imagine perfectly how it was difficult to sail back in history.

 Next to the ship, we found a skeleton which, according to scientists, came from Batavia.
 Human bones were found in 1963 on a small island in a shallow grave.

 It was the skeleton of a 35-39-year-old man.
 He lacked his right foot and had a damaged shoulder blade.
 In addition, the back of his skull was also split open in the manner described in the report of the murder of Batavia crew members.
 Seeing it, we could really feel the spirit of those times.

 Another interesting artifact was the steam engine of another sunken ship, which laid in the ocean for almost a hundred years and now it is kept in the museum.